Liwmo/liwmo.github.io/_posts/2017-10-20-a-bayesian-gambling-problem.markdown

 excerpt_separator: <!--more-->
 ---

 First, let me start off with what this post __is not__.
 It is not a thorough discussion into the arguments between Frequentists and Bayesians.
 With that said, I'll provide a resource at the end in order to highlight the differences between these two views and give you a reason to care about Bayesian statistics.
-I delved into this subject myself not too long ago using a course on [Coursera][1] (that I highly recommend), and this is my attempt to introduce and summarize some of the fundamental ideas.
+I delved into this subject myself not too long ago using a course on [Coursera][1] that I highly recommend, and this is my attempt to introduce and summarize some of the fundamental ideas.

 The Bayesian model is an important paradigm that should be part of an introductory statistics course, yet when I took my university's equivalent of "Stats 101," we didn't even make it to good ol' NHST (null hypothesis significance testing).
 Furthermore, a quick Google search doesn't seem to reveal a lot of "friendly" guides akin to Khan Academy for basic statistics and Paul's Online Math Notes for calculus.
 There are some posts, slideshows, and long pdf textbooks that are pretty good, but I find myself glazing through blocks of formality, ~~convincing~~ fooling myself that I understand the concepts, and then losing interest like a kid in high school just waiting for the bell to ring.
 Ideally this post will contribute a tad more edutainment value.
 <!--more-->